coordinape/coordinape/README.md

 [Hardhat](https://hardhat.org/) is used with [typechain](https://github.com/dethcrypto/TypeChain) to generate TypeScript bindings for the smart contracts, which are in this repo as a git submodule at [`hardhat/contracts`](https://github.com/coordinape/coordinape/tree/main/hardhat/contracts).

-- Set `ETHEREUM_RPC_URL` in .env
-  - From Infura project id: [Infura](https://infura.io) & create new project
-  - Needs to have access to archive data
-- `./scripts/rebuild_hardhat.sh` - Rebuild the generated code
+- `./scripts/rebuild_hardhat.sh` - Rebuild the generated code after making changes to contract code
-- `yarn test` - Run tests
-  - Make sure `HARDHAT_FORK_BLOCK` is set (13500000 is a good value) and `ETHEREUM_RPC_URL` points to an archive node.
-  - These tests were written when we were just starting to integrate contract support, and have been superseded by the Jest tests in the main app.

 # Gitpod (experimental)